Turpentine Jake

 Turpentine Jake is a play by Linda Bannister and James E. Hurd, Jr. The subject is the turpentiners, African-American men who harvested pine gum in the Florida Panhandle.

 Turpentine Jake was performed Aug.
-1 – 24, 2008, at the Del Rey Theatre, in Los Angeles, CA. It received two NAACP Theatre Award nominations.
+1 – 24, 2008, at the Del Rey Theatre in Los Angeles, CA. It received two NAACP Theatre Award nominations.

 Summary

-The turpentiners worked fourteen hours a day harvesting pine gum from longleaf pine trees during the period between 1890 and 1960.
+The turpentiners worked fourteen hours a day harvesting pine gum from longleaf pine trees from 1890 to 1960.
 These men were held under debt peonage, earning less than the cost of food and clothing provided by the company store.

-Turpentine Jake is on the true story of Hurd's grandfather and oral histories gathered from surviving turpentine workers.
+Turpentine Jake is based on the true story of Hurd's grandfather and oral histories gathered from surviving turpentine workers.
 The play follows Jake, a legendary storyteller and mentor to those in the camps, as he spins tales and songs that help his fellow workers assert some control over their oppressive environment.

 A drama with music and original folktales, Turpentine Jake has a total of twenty-one roles.

-Turpentine Jake's premiere was staged in workshop at Loyola Marymount University's Del Rey Theatre.
+Turpentine Jake's premiere was staged in a workshop at Loyola Marymount University's Del Rey Theatre.